bmyj0176/OsobaBot/README.md

 # Osoba Bot.
-"This is truly the prank of all time" -Aboushy, Co-owner of Osoba
+"This is truly the prank of all time"